What you should do if your circumstances change

 You must let us know if:

-A benefit claimant is always responsible for notifying a change in circumstances, unless they are unable to (for example, they have died).
+A benefit claimant is always responsible for notifying a change in circumstances.

 The claimant's partner or people appointed to act on behalf of a claimant are also required to report changes.